Tolaniee/alx-low_level_programming/0x0E-structures_typedef/README.md

-This project is about structures.
+This project talks about structure.